kottu/opintojaksokuvaus-jamk/TTKW0110 Tietoturvakontrollien suunnittelu ja toteutus.md

 + aktiivilaitteiden kovennus
 + julkisen avaimen infrastruktuuri

-The course contains design and implementation of various data security controls in a real, virtualized network environment, but with a imagined, non-operative business model.
+The course contains design and implementation of various data security controls in a real, virtualized network environment, with an imagined, non-operative business model.
 Additionally, the course discusses the dependencies and potentials of various data security controls as well as their operations.
 E.g.

 + Firewalls and network segmenting
 + Remote workers and Virtual Private Network -connections